 The T dial modifier selects the tone method of dialing.
 The T modifier can be issued with the dial command, or alone, to indicate the method used for subsequent dialings.
-Once this method is selected, it is used until the other is chosen, or the modem is reset.
+Once this method is selected, it is used until the other is chosen, or the modem is reset, reinstating pulse dialing.